Scifabric/pybossa/doc/overview.rst

 ==========

-The PyBossa server is a Python_ web application that manages **tasks** for web applications delivering them to users using a simple :doc:`api`.
+The PyBossa server is a Python_ web application that manages **tasks** for web projects delivering them to users using a simple :doc:`api`.

 The `Citizen Cyberscience Centre`_ and the `Open Knowledge Foundation`_ provide the server CrowdCrafting.org_ so if you want, you can start directly using this